HiCarC/ETH_GDP/README.md

 ## Purpose

-This project introduces a novel approach to valuing blockchain networks, specifically Ethereum, by treating them as emerging digital economies rather than traditional corporations.
-Traditional valuation methods often mischaracterize blockchain networks by applying corporate metrics to what are essentially sovereign, digital economies with their own reserve currencies.
+With project I want to introduce a novel approach to valuing blockchain networks, specifically Ethereum, by treating them as emerging digital economies rather than traditional corporations.
+Indeed, traditional valuation methods often mischaracterize blockchain networks by applying corporate metrics to what are essentially sovereign, digital economies with their own reserve currencies.

 ### Why a New Valuation Framework?